kartonfarkas/api_docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Emarsys APIs developer documentation!
+Welcome to Emarsys APIs Developer Documentation!
 ================================================

 This is a developer site with detailed information about using our REST APIs or